Benefit welfare reform

-From April 2016 the maximum backdate period for people of working age will decrease to one month.
+From April 2016 the maximum backdate period for people of working age decreased to one month.

-The Family Premium (for people with a child or children) will no longer apply in Housing Benefit from May 2016.
+The Family Premium (for people with a child or children) no longer applies in Housing Benefit from May 2016.

-Anyone who makes an application for benefit or has a child on or after 1 May 2016 will not qualify for the premium.
+Anyone who makes an application for benefit or has a child on or after 1 May 2016 does not qualify for the premium.

 People who qualify for the premium before May 2016 will continue to get it unless they make a new application for Housing Benefit.

 Local Housing Allowance (LHA) rates are frozen for four years from April 2016 and will not increase above the rate that applied in April 2015; however, LHA rates can decrease below the rate that applied in April 2015 if local rents go down.

 Temporary absences from the UK